PineappleIOnic/newsletter/README.md

 web framework with [TypeScript](https://www.typescriptlang.org/) codebase.

 CSS framework [TailwindCSS](https://tailwindcss.com/) is used for all styling needs.

-invoices, send receipt, calculate VAT, make reports, and much more.

 All the backend needs such as saving the newsletter sign-ups, or email verification is covered by [Appwrite](https://appwrite.io/).